 TGbf Editor: Modify the text on P152.45-53 in D4.0 as follows:

 If the bandwidth of the PPDU carrying the Sensing NDP Announcement frame is less than or equal to 160 MHz, the format of the SI2SR NDP shall be an HE Ranging NDP, as described in 27.3.19.1 (HE Ranging NDP).
 If the bandwidth of the PPDU carrying the Sensing NDP Announcement frame is equal to 320 MHz, the format of SI2SR NDP shall be an EHT Ranging NDP, as described in 36.3.4.1 (EHT Ranging NDP).
-The EHT LTF symbol shall use the 2x EHT-LTF with 1.6 μs GI, and the sensing transmitter shall use the EHT puncturing pattern indicated in the Disabled Subchannel Bitmap subfield of the EHT Operation element that is one of the non-OFDMA puncturing patterns defined in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions) whose corresponding PPDU bandwidth value in the table is equal to the operating channel width of the BSS.
+The EHT LTF symbol shall use the 2x EHT-LTF with 1.6 μs GI.

 TGbf Editor: Add the following paragraph to Section 11.55.1.5.4 – Common rules in D4.0:

+When transmitting an SI2SR, SR2SI, or SR2SR NDP using the EHT Ranging NDP or EHT TB Ranging NDP, the sensing transmitter shall use the EHT puncturing pattern indicated in the Disabled Subchannel Bitmap subfield of the EHT Operation element that is one of the non-OFDMA puncturing patterns defined in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions) whose corresponding PPDU bandwidth value in the table is equal to the operating channel width of the BSS.

 SP: